N1teshift/yaga2025sculptures/GUIDE.md

 ansible-playbook -i edge/ansible/hosts.ini edge/ansible/playbook.yml
 ```

 This command runs the main Ansible playbook, which automates the entire configuration process for each Raspberry Pi.
+The playbook handles all the setup, so you don't have to configure each Pi manually.
 The playbook performs the following tasks in order:

 **1. System Preparation:**